Winners announced for St. Jude Dream Home, other prizes in 2024 giveaway

 Over the last several weeks, you all have purchased thousands of tickets, the proceeds of which have gone toward supporting cancer treatments for children so their parents don't have to pay anything out of pocket.

-Linda Patterson from Baton Rouge won the 4-bed, 3 bath home built by Alverez Construction on Oak Colony Drive off Hoo Shoo Too Road.
+Linda Patterson from Baton Rouge won the 4-bed, 3 bath home built by Alvarez Construction on Oak Colony Drive off Hoo Shoo Too Road.

 Additionally, a 2023 Genesis G70 courtesy of All-Star Automotive was won by Jennifer Walker from Gonzales.